 Mr. Lacovara is the Chairman of the Board of KCAP Financial and the Chairman of the Valuation Committee of the Board.
 He also serves on the Company's Investment Committee.
 Mr. Lacovara joined the Board in December 2006.
+Mr. Lazovara is an attorney with the law firm Patterson Belknap Webb & Tyler LLP.
 Mr. Lacovara is a former co-managing partner of Kohlberg & Co., L.L.C. ("Kohlberg & Co."), a leading middle market private equity firm, which he joined in 1988, and is a member of its Investment Committee.
 From 1987 to 1988, he was an Associate in the Mergers and Acquisitions Department at Lazard Freres & Company.
 Prior to that he was a Financial Analyst in the Corporate Finance Department of Goldman, Sachs & Co.
 Mr. Lacovara received a A.B. from Harvard College, an M.S. from the Columbia University School of Engineering and Applied Sciences, and a J.D. from the Columbia University School of Law.
 Mr. Lacovara has served on the boards of directors of more than 20 privately-held and publicly-listed companies.
 As a result of these and other professional experiences, Mr. Lacovara possesses particular knowledge and experience in corporate finance, corporate governance, strategic planning, business evaluation and oversight and financial analysis that strengthen the Board's collective qualifications, skills and experience.